 Download Model

-Tree-sitter-language-pack does not bundle parser binaries into the package.
-Instead, the pack fetches parsers on first use and caches them locally.
+Native tree-sitter-language-pack runtimes fetch parsers on first use and cache them locally.
 This keeps install sizes small and gives you control over which languages are available.

 How It Works¶